 Now, you can exit the command prompt window.
 After that, restart the PC.
 That should fix the 0x80070426 error.

-Also, as the final solution, check the status pertaining to the MS account sign-in.
+Also, as the final solution, check the status of the MS account sign-in.
 If it is disabled, you must start it.
 You can do it in the Service Manager option.

 So, those solutions will fix the 0x80070426 error on your PC for you; please try it yourself.